Mellori-Edu/devops-engineer-course/README.md

 ### CI, CD
 ```
-Replace ACCOUNT_ID with your real aws account id.
+Replace ACCOUNT_ID with your real value.
+Replace PROJECT_NAME with your real value.
+Pleace SHORT_ENV with the your real value.
+Please AWS_REGION with your real value.
 ```